Paris doesn't perform romance for you. It just hands you a warm baguette at 7am and waits for you to catch up.

 What it actually feels like on the ground

 Holding hands: In the Marais core — basically the triangle between Hôtel de Ville, République, and Saint-Paul — holding hands is genuinely a non-event, day or night.
 In Saint-Germain, the Latin Quarter, and along the Canal Saint-Martin, you'll be fine.
 The further you get from central arrondissements, especially late at night in less-lit areas, the more standard situational awareness matters.
-This isn't unique to queer travelers — it's Paris after dark.
+This isn't unique to travelers — it's Paris after dark.

 Hotel check-in: Same-sex couples checking in together face zero issues at any legitimate hotel in Paris.
 This is a city with full marriage equality, and hospitality staff — particularly in the Marais and central arrondissements — are thoroughly professional.
 At properties like Hôtel Duo, they've been welcoming LGBTQ+ guests for years.
 At palace hotels like Le Meurice, discretion is the standard for all guests.